 It projects intensely for the first two to three hours.
-Overall I get a longevity of more than 9 hours with three sprays on skin - left, right and back of my neck - and two sprays on clothes - my shoulders.
+Overall I get a longevity of more than 9 hours with three sprays on skin and two sprays on clothes.
 Maximum sillage is around six to eight feet.

-It's quite unique and so far I never met anybody using it at the same time as I.
+It's quite unique and so far, I never met anybody using it at the same time as I did.

 Upon first spray, the fragrance reminds me of Pure Havane due to a cherry tobacco dirty and loud scent.
 As Man in Black Essence does not have a tobacco listed note, I imagine that my nose is fooled by the boozy rum note blended with oriental spices and bitter orange (this one resembling a dusty floral note), resulting in an intense dirty seductive tobacco vibe.
 I cannot identify individual spices and it may be just a mix of cinnamon, clove, vanilla, pepper, mace, nutmeg...
 I do enjoy the opening a lot.

 This booze and oriental spices accord leaves a stunning scent trail and a statement of "I am here !".

 The development heart fades slowly the boozy rum note, while the bitter orange & dusty florals keep escalating, toning down the spices.
 A sensual cocoa & soft leathery vibe is quite present at this stage, while the woods (orris for sure but maybe guaiac also) start to reveal it's alluring character.

 After one hour or so the scent opens up with balsamic, dark and tonka sweet woody notes.
 The oriental spices are equally matched and balanced with the sweet dark woods.

 As I am a dark woods scent lover, I can only state that the begining of the drydown It’s really a very pleasant one.
 The calm finally arrives with the drydown full development.
 The scent ambiance is one of a creamy, sweet & dark woody body with a soft leather undertone.
 A skinscent is still detectable still by the 9th~10th hour.

 The fragrance journey offered us an impressive boozy beginning, a glorious oriental & cocoa heart, and a sexy dark woody dry down.
 Compliments and admiration are guaranteed from both sexes.